 - Cell Phones: Students are not allowed to use cell phones at school, unless granted specific permission to do so for a particular task.
-If phones must be in students' possession for parental communication before or after school, we ask that they remain out of sight during the academic day and during after school programming.
-Students found using their cell phone during school hours should expect to hand in their phone for the day after the first offense, and for longer periods after future offenses (for example, three offenses within three weeks would result in losing campus access altogether for three days).
+If phones must be in students' possession for parental communication before or after school, we ask that they remain in students' backpacks or lockers during the academic day and during after school programming.
+Students found using their cell phone during school hours should expect to hand in their phone for the day after the first offense, and for longer periods after future offenses.
 School phones are always available for students to use if contacting home is necessary. - Other personal electronic devices, such as computers: Middle school students are not permitted to use any electronic devices for gaming or other non-academic purposes during the school day.
 Device use is not permitted in classrooms (or during outdoor class time), during meetings and assemblies, unless given permission or requested by a teacher.
 The library and silent study room are places for academic inquiry, and any electronic device used there must be for such purposes.
 Disregard for these guidelines may result in a student losing electronic device privileges for the remainder of the day.
-A pattern of noncompliance may result in a more long-term separation from electronics on campus, in addition to other possible consequences. - When listening to audio or watching video on a computer or iPad for academic purposes, students must use headphones/AirPods.
-Otherwise, headphones/Airpods are not allowed to be used in the community, unless specific permission has been granted by a teacher.
-Please note that some students are allowed to wear headphones to either access music or cancel noise as part of their building plan or accommodations for various learning challenges and diagnoses.
+A pattern of noncompliance may result in a more long-term separation from electronics on campus, in addition to other possible consequences. - When listening to audio or watching video, students must use headphones/AirPods.
+When speaking to other members of the community, students must remove headphones/AirPods.